-Join Aileen Ellis for an in-depth discussion in this video Predicting the future of the project with the to-complete performance index (TCPI), part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Predicting the future of the project with the to-complete performance index (TCPI), part of Project Management: Calculating Earned Value.

 The last earned value idea we will take with this fence example…is called "to complete performance index," TCPI.…It is a very advanced earned value idea and a very important one.…TCPI tells us what performance index we need going forward…to be able to finish the job with the money we have remaining.…Let's use the fence example again.…We will discuss two ways to calculate TCPI.…